alemart/speedy-vision/README.md

 #### Writing to the matrices

 Not all matrix expressions can be written to (example: the result of a sum is read-only).
 You need a *l-value* expression to be able to write.
 You'll have a *l-value* expression when you create a new matrix or when you access a block of a matrix that you have previously created.
-Think of a *l-value* expression as a sort of "matrix variable" that you can assign data to.
+Think of a *l-value* expression as a sort of "matrix variable" that you can write data to.

 ##### SpeedyMatrixLvalueExpr.assign()